 Acceptance is an incredibly powerful option especially when it comes to coping with challenging situations.
 Acceptance helps us work through crises and view them from a different perspective.
 Life is unpredictable, nothing is permanent and lots of things will have an impact on us.

 Fighting and constantly pushing through or away only builds resistance and is exhausting.
-Practicing acceptance will help you to work through life’s challenges in the most useful way.
+Practising acceptance will help you to work through life’s challenges in the most useful way.

 Imagine you are standing and staring at a locked door.
 No matter how hard you knock, it doesn’t open.
 You try breaking it down, bashing against it with your shoulder getting tired and bruised, but still, it stays closed.
 Instead, try accepting that door is closed and look around to see what other options you have.
 Are there other doors, gates, or windows of opportunity?
 What are your choices?